khaledbnmohamed/kabuk/README.md

 6. **Review Output**:
    - The scraper will generate a `hotel_prices.csv` file containing the scraped data.
-   - A `summary_report.csv` file will also be created, providing a statistical summary of the data.
+   - A `summary_report.csv` file will also be created

 ### Dependencies

-- Python 3.7+
+- Python 3.7
-- `requests`: To make HTTP requests.
+- `requests`
-- `beautifulsoup4`: For parsing HTML content (if used in other parts of the project).
+- `beautifulsoup4`
-- `selenium`: For interacting with the web pages.
+- `selenium`
-- `pandas`: For data manipulation and generating the summary report.
+- `pandas`

 ### Notes

-- **Proxy Reliability**: Free proxies can be unreliable.
-If all proxies fail, consider using a paid proxy service for more stable connections.
+- **Proxy Reliability**: Free proxies can be unreliable and that's why I skipped it and used my own IP address for this task but ideally it should be used
 - **Performance**: Running the scraper with proxies and JavaScript rendering via Selenium can be slow.
 For a large dataset, consider optimizing the scraping process or running it on a server.